-The most recent groundwater monitoring report, the 2022 Annual Groundwater Sampling and Analysis Report was submitted by the DTSC to the USEPA on January 18, 2023.20 Groundwater levels and groundwater-quality samples were collected from 318 wells and piezometers.
-Groundwater quality samples and level measurements were unable to be collected at 69 of the other scheduled wells for various reasons such as access restrictions and insufficient water.
+The most recent groundwater monitoring report, the 2023 Annual Groundwater Sampling and Analysis Report was submitted by the DTSC to the USEPA on May 10, 2024.
+Groundwater levels and groundwater-quality samples were collected from 321 wells and piezometers.
+Groundwater quality samples and level measurements were unable to be collected at 66 of the other scheduled wells for various reasons such as access restrictions and insufficient water.

-The most recent surface water monitoring report, the 2021-2022 Annual Surface Water Sampling and Analysis Report was submitted by the DTSC to the USEPA on January 18, 2023.21 The report provides a summary of the one stormwater monitoring event for the 2021-2022 rain year, conducted in December 2021 at seven sites.
-From 2022 to 2023, there were four stormwater monitoring events.
-The results from these events are available on GeoTracker, however, the annual surface water monitoring report for 2022-2023 has not yet been submitted to the Santa Ana Water Board.
+The most recent surface water monitoring report, the 2022-2023 Annual Surface Water Sampling and Analysis Report was submitted by the DTSC to the USEPA on May 10, 2024.
+The report provides a summary of the four stormwater monitoring events for the 2022-2023 rain year.
+The results for the 2023-2024 stormwater monitoring events are available on EnviroStor, however, the annual surface water monitoring report for 2023-2024 has not yet been submitted to the Santa Ana Water Board.

-The Final 2020 Annual Groundwater Monitoring and Remedy Effectiveness Evaluation Report was submitted by the DTSC on June 29, 2023.22 The report concludes that the remedial actions have been effective in reducing contaminants by removing a substantial mass of solutes.
+The Final 2020 Annual Groundwater Monitoring and Remedy Effectiveness Evaluation Report was submitted by the DTSC on June 29, 2023.
+The report concludes that the remedial actions have been effective in reducing contaminants by removing a substantial mass of solutes.
 Between 2009 and 2020, 1,648 pounds of TCE, 310 pounds of chloroform, and 188 pounds of perchlorate were removed from groundwater at the site via the treatment systems.
 In general, contaminant concentrations in groundwater are decreasing across the site and the spatial extent of all contaminants of concern is similar to previous monitoring events.
-There is evidence that there may be additional sources of perchlorate contamination from the west and east sides of Pyrite Canyon (USEPA Areas 1 and 2) contributing to the contamination downgradient.
+The Draft Final 2021 Annual Groundwater Monitoring and Remedy Effectiveness Evaluation Report is anticipated to be submitted in October 2024.